What are firewalls and viruses?

 What to do if you think you already have a virus:

 - Run a virus scan with your anti-virus software.
-Use F-Secure SAFE, which is free to Virgin Media Broadband customers for 12 months
+Use Virgin Internet Security.
+You’ll pay nothing for 3 months then just £3 a month (or £30 a year).

 - Take advantage of Web Safe by turning on Virus Safe to add extra security to your online experience